microsoft/appcenter-sdk-apple/README.md

 2. Unzip the file and you will see different frameworks for each Sonoma service.
 There is a framework called `SonomaCore`, which is required in the project as it contains the logic for persistence, forwarding etc.

 3. Copy the SDK frameworks into your projects directory in Finder: Our experience says that 3rd-party libraries usually reside inside a subdirectory (let's call it Vendor), so if you don't have your project organized with a subdirectory for libraries, you probably should start with that.
 To continue our example, create a folder called `Vendor` inside your project directory and move all the frameworks into it.
+Also, create a group called Vendor in your Xcode project/workspace.

 4. Add the SDK frameworks to the project in Xcode:
     * Make sure the Project Navigator is visible (⌘+1).